-Medium Drop Leaf Table Hinges are made with a rule joint.
-When installed this protruding joint is mortised into underside of table top.
+Typically the protruding joint, also know as a rule joint, is mortised into underside of table top.
 This mortising provides a flush surface enabling leaf to swing clear.
-Steel, fixed pin table hinges have counter sunk holes.
-Use in conjunction with steel drop leaf table supports.

 Drop leaf table hinges have two unique characteristics: a rule joint and two hinge leaves of unequal lengths.